Document File Formats

 Note that File Associations is disabled if Jarte is being run from a portable drive, such as a USB flash drive.
 Jarte can be forced to allow file associations in that situation by changing the value of advanced setting Allow Portable File Assoc to "1".

-Windows Vista
+Windows Vista and Above

-Windows Vista introduces a new method of associating programs to file format types.
+Windows Vista introduced a new method of associating programs to file format types.
 Jarte's File Associations command does not try to make the association itself.
-Instead, the command is actually a shortcut to Windows Vista's new Default Programs window.
+Instead, the command is actually a shortcut to Windows new Default Programs window.
 In that window you will see check boxes allowing you to associate Jarte to the RTF, DOC, DOCX, and TXT file format types.
 The check boxes are a bit unusual in that they can only be checked.
 The check boxes can not be unchecked after you have clicked "Ok".

-The only way to disassociate a file format type from Jarte in Windows Vista is to create a new association between the file type and a different program.
+The only way to disassociate a file format type from Jarte in Windows Vista and above is to create a new association between the file type and a different program.
 This can be done most easily using Jarte's File Properties feature:

 1. Open a file of the file format type you wish to disassociate from Jarte.